Article: PFAS: The Hidden Danger Lurking in Your Kids’ Clothes

 What are PFAS?

-PFAS (Per- and Polyfluoroalkyl Substances) are a group of synthetic chemicals used in consumer products since the 1950s .
+PFAS (Per- and Polyfluoroalkyl Substances) are a group of over 10,000 synthetic chemicals used in consumer products since the 1950s .
 From non-stick cookware to stain-resistant fabrics, water-repellent gear, and even in kids' clothing, these chemicals are pervasive in our daily lives.
 Shockingly, they’re not just limited to clothes – PFAS can also be found in our water, food, and even in the air.

 The troubling thing about PFAS is that they are known as "forever chemicals."
 They don’t break down naturally in the environment and can persist for hundreds and hundreds of years.
 Over time, PFAS accumulate in water systems, soil, animals, and, yes, in us.
 More alarmingly, research has linked PFAS exposure to serious health risks, including cancer, liver damage, developmental issues in children, and immune system harm.